polinchw/auto-pilot/README.md

 ## Apps

-The applications in the ArgoCD Application set will be installed automatically.
+The applications in this ArgoCD application set will be installed automatically.

 + [cluster-addons](https://github.com/polinchw/cluster-addons/tree/dev)